AliKarami/interview-tasks/surge/README.md

 1. Design the PoC of the surge service and document your architecture briefly.
 2. Implement the service using Golang.
 3. Create a new public Github repository and push your solution to it.

+P.S: for anything which is not specified in project specifications, you're free to decide/design.